David is out of shape.

 “David, are you all right?”
 Dr. Thorpe sits behind his desk, taking everything in.
 His voice is calm, but worried.

-David shakes his head, takes two deep breathes, and forces himself to speak.
+David shakes his head, takes two deep breaths, and forces himself to speak.
 “Someone is casting a spell.”

 “Where?”
 Artemis asks sharply.